Home » Recipes » Breakfast » Quick And Easy Applesauce Muffins Recipe

 How to Store This Recipe

 Cool muffins completely, store in an airtight container at room temperature for up to 3 days, in the refrigerator for about a week, or in the freezer for up to 2 weeks.
-When you’re ready to enjoy one, warm them in an oven at 350 F just until warmed through.
+When you’re ready to enjoy one, warm it in the oven at 350 F until just warmed through.

 What to Serve with Applesauce Muffins

 Applesauce muffins are incredibly versatile and pair well with all kinds of breakfast and brunch favorites.
-For a cozy morning spread, serve them alongside scrambled eggs, crispy bacon, or a quiche
+For a cozy morning spread, serve them alongside scrambled eggs, crispy bacon, or a cheese and onion quiche

 More Easy Breakfast Treats To Try